juliebro/orca-sightings-api/docs/tutorials/set-up-dev-env.md

 - TOC
 {:toc}

-# Set up your development environment: a tutorial
+# Set up your environment: a tutorial

 > Adapted from [To-do service API: Before you start a tutorial](https://uwc2-apidoc.github.io/to-do-service-sp25/before-you-start-a-tutorial.html).

 ## Overview

-Before you begin using the Orca Sightings service, you must set up your development environment.
+Before you begin using the Orca Sightings service, you must set up your environment.

 Expect this to take about 30 minutes to complete.